5.1 General context

 Local self-government

-In Hungary, the community of citizens of local settlements has the right of local self-governance which means that the local public issues can be handled democratically by the local public authority according to the interest of the inhabitants.
+In Hungary, the community of citizens of local settlements has the right of local self-governance.
+This means that the local public authorities can handle the local public issues democratically according to the interests of the inhabitants.
 The law may define the rights and responsibilities of the local governments.
 The local governments are independent of the central power, protected by the Fundamental Law of Hungary.
-[The local government system and the officials (2011. évi CLXXXIX. törvény); Fundamental Exam of Administrative Basics (Alapvizsga)]

-The tasks and responsibilities of the local self-government [Municipal administration (Önkormányzati igazgatás 2018)] are practised by the board member representatives and it is led by the mayor.
-The citizens elect the board member representatives through direct and secret elections, the citizens have equal and universal suffrage.
-The local governments and the state authorities and bodies cooperate for the sake of the community goals.
+The tasks and responsibilities of the local self-government are practised by the board member representatives and the mayor leads it.
+The citizens shall elect the representatives of the Board by direct and secret ballot; the citizens shall have equal and universal suffrage.
+Local governments, state authorities, and bodies cooperate to benefit community objectives.